Your donations might be unhelpful— here’s what you need to consider.

 Personally, I like the approach of Effective Altruism to decide which causes and organizations I want to give money to because it’s a data-driven approach that combines empathy with logic.

 It helps me identify how a certain amount of money can do the most amount of good.
+As you might know, I love how small changes can create huge results—and Effective Altruism is a great example of that.

 Effective Altruism prioritizes causes that are: